-Brielle Biermann Gives an Update on Brother Kash After Hospitalization
+Kash Biermann Is Being Released From the Hospital After Dog Bite

 "The last 14hrs of our lives has been a living nightmare.
 My sweet @kashbiermann was bit by a dog and had very traumatic injuries," the mom of six wrote.
 "I've never prayed so hard, or been so scared in my life."
 However, she has not revealed details about the dog.

-Fortunately, according to his big sister, Brielle, the youngster is already showing improvement.
+Fortunately, according to his big sister, Brielle, the youngster was already showing improvement a day later.
 "He is doing MUCH better!" she tweeted to a concerned fan.

+He was recovering so quickly that by Monday afternoon, the 4-year-old could say goodbye to the hospital.
+"Kash is going home today earlier then expected," Kim wrote on Instagram.
+"We honestly felt all the positive energy you guys were sending and we couldn't be more grateful.
+Praying for a full speedy recovery."

 thank u he is doing MUCH better! ? https://t.co/kpiHkpXK74— brielle biermann (@BrielleZolciak) April 24, 2017